carcoco/bulmaLegacy/README.md

 # bulmaLegacy

-Snapshopt of web Bulma LUG.
+Snapshopt of web **Bulma** LUG.
 Bisoños Usuarios Linux de Mallorca y Alrededores.

 # Whats is this?

-From 2001 to 2006, I wrote 287 small articles about Linux and Open Source tools and programs.
+From **2001** to **2006**, I wrote 287 small articles about Linux and Open Source:

-Linux distributions, Security Tools like nmap, ethereal, netcat, OpenSSH, OpenSSL, CVE.
-News and info about Linux.
+Linux distributions, Security Tools like nmap, ethereal, netcat, OpenSSH, OpenSSL, ...
+Bash, CVE, monitorización, (IM) Jabber, VirtualMachines.
+News and information about linux and its world, but remember that the vast majority are almost 20 years old.
+(Be good 🤝)

-In pdfs folder there are almost 2400 articles writed by the great People of BulmaLug.
+And In pdfs folder in this repo, there are almost 2400 articles writed by the great People of BulmaLug. 👏👏👏

 Here are my articles: